Addition of Chemicals (pH Calculator)

 The addition/dosage can be done in units of mmol/L or mg/L. Typical pH values of common acids and bases are given in the pH Table.

 “Forced Mineral Dissolution”

 The Reac module includes also mineral phases denoted by the prefix “Mineral_”, such as

-Suppose one sets 0.5 mmol/L of “Mineral_Gypsum” then exactly 0.5 mmol/L CaSO4 will be added to the input water.
+Suppose one enters 0.5 mmol/L of “Mineral_Gypsum”, then exactly 0.5 mmol/L CaSO4 will be added to the input water.
 This approach is distinctly different from the thermodynamics of mineral dissolution and is called “forced mineral dissolution”.

 In thermodynamics (which is used here), the mineral dissolves only as long as the solution remains undersaturated with the mineral (SI < 0).
 In other words, the (maximum) amount that dissolves is dictated by equilibrium thermodynamics and cannot be chosen arbitrarily.

 The “forced mineral dissolution” bypasses the equilibrium thermodynamics.
 The selected amount of addition will always dissolve completely, regardless of whether SI > 0 or not.
-In this “crude way” one can simulate e.g. strongly supersaturated solutions.
+In this “crude way” you can simulate e.g. strongly supersaturated solutions.